KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_ktx/README.md

 ## Color Texture Sources

-Texture data provided by this extension is encoded depending on the target format and material teture slot usage.
+Texture data provided by this extension is encoded depending on the target format and material texture slot usage.
-When this extension is used with material texture slots that expect sRGB-encoded values (RGB or RGBA format) and the texture format is 8 bits per pixel (VK_FORMAT_R8G8B8 or VK_FORMAT_R8G8B8A8) the texture uses sRGB encoding.
+When this extension is used with material texture slots that expect sRGB-encoded values (RGB or RGBA format) and the texture format is 8 bits per pixel, the texture format must be one of VK_FORMAT_B8G8R8_SRGB or VK_FORMAT_B8G8R8A8_SRGB and contain an sRGB encoded image.
-When this extension is used with material texture slosts that expect sRGB-encoded values (RGB or RGBA format) and the texture format is > bits per pixel the texture is encoded using linear transfer function.
+When this extension is used with material texture slosts that expect sRGB-encoded values (RGB or RGBA format) and the texture format is > 8 bits per pixel the texture is encoded using linear transfer function.
+The texture format must then be one of the following:
+VK_FORMAT_R16G16B16A16_UNORM
+VK_FORMAT_R16G16B16_UNORM

 The range limitation on the target texture remains unchanged.